r-dbi/odbc/README.md

 ## Testing Environments

-To get up and running with nanodbc as quickly as possible consider using the provided Dockerfile or Vagrantfile.
+To get up and running with nanodbc as fast as possible consider using the provided [Dockerfile](Dockerfile) or [Vagrantfile](Vagrantfile).
 For example, to spin up a [docker](https://www.docker.com/) container suitable for testing and development of nanodbc:

 ```shell
 $ cd /path/to/nanodbc